 - The doctor violated the standard of care owed to the patient

 - The doctor’s medical negligence resulted in actual harm to the patient

 Most medical malpractice lawsuits depend on the last two elements.
-Your medical malpractice lawyer will help you determine if the doctor was indeed negligent and if their actions (or inaction) caused your medical condition to worsen.
+Your medical malpractice lawyer will help you determine if the doctor was negligent and if their actions (or inaction) caused your medical condition to worsen.

 The nature of medicine is often uncertain.
 Upon the initial examination of a patient, a doctor will perform a differential diagnosis, starting by making a list of diagnoses ordered by probability.
-The doctor will then make further observations and tests until only one diagnosis remains on the list, removing and adding possible illnesses as the investigation progresses.
+The doctor will then make further observations and diagnostic tests until only one diagnosis remains on the list, removing and adding possible illnesses as the investigation progresses.

 In a medical malpractice lawsuit based on diagnostic error, a patient will also need to prove:

 - The doctor failed to include the correct diagnosis on the list when a reasonably competent doctor under a similar specialty would have